uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

 like PyPI, Conda, CRAN, Crates, ... this is typically not considered derivative work.

-Before you may choose a license, clarify the following points with, for example, your supervisor, collaborators, or principal investigator:
+Before you may choose a license, clarify the following points with, for example, your supervisor, principal investigator, collaborators, or research support service:
 - Does your work contract, grant, or collaboration agreement dictate a specific license?
 - Is there an intent to commercialize the code?